esal22/Creating-Saleae-Extensions-with-AI/README.md

 ---

-## Project 1: Create a device specific HLA that can Decode I2C frames
+## Experiment 1: Create a device specific HLA that can Decode I2C frames
 ### Objective
   Can generative AI be used to generate a HLA that recognizes and decodes I2C frames, placing human readable annotations above each received frame.
 ### Steps